victorelgersma/Couchbase-presentation/savannah_notes.md

 ## Use case: Sky

-_Sky_ is the largest TV broadcaster and media company in Europe, and has over 22 million users
+Sky is the largest TV broadcaster and media company in Europe, and has over 22 million users

-_"There are many key factors that made us choose Couchbase: scalability, high availability, XDCR, flexible schema, and advanced monitoring, to name a few."
-Krishnan Venkatasubramanian
-Head of IT Architecture, Sky_
+Couchbase offered Sky increased scalability and performance in comparison with Oracle RDBMS, which is particularly important during viewing peaks

 ---

-## Identity platform
+### Identity platform

-- _Sky_ moved its identity platform - user sign-up and sign in - from Oracle RDBMS to Couchbase
+- _Sky_ moved its identity platform - which enables user sign-up and sign in - from Oracle RDBMS to Couchbase
+- XDCR replicates data across multiple data centers in different geographical locations
+- There is always a backup of data if there are issues with one data centers, ensuring data availabilty and resilience
+- XDCR tends to operate at the speed of network and/or memory with very latency

-- 50% reduction in sign-in response time
+- Moving the platform provided Sky with a 50% reduction in sign-in response time due to XDCR
-- XDCR

 ---

-## Traffic load

-Couchbase performs better at a large scale which is important during viewing peaks
+### Disaster recovery

+- Disaster recovery is setup with unidirectional XDCR from the primary cluster to a disaster recovery cluster
+- In disaster recovery, the Disaster Recovery cluster is promoted to be the Primary cluster, and the old Primary cluster is demoted the new Disaster Recovery cluster
+- Moving to Couchbase reduced recovery time from hours to minutes

 ---

-## Content updates
+\
+\
+\
+_"There are many key factors that made us choose Couchbase: scalability, high availability, XDCR, flexible schema, and advanced monitoring, to name a few."_

+_Krishnan Venkatasubramanian
+Head of IT Architecture, Sky_

 ---

+\
+\
+\
+\
 ![bg opacity:70%](background.jpeg)

 # Demo